MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 To support the needs and flexibility requirements of the IT, DevOps and Development, there are several options for obtaining methods PowerShell 7.
 Choose the option that best suits your needs.

-To get PowerShell 7 on your Windows 10 laptop, open the Microsoft Store and enter **PowerShell 7** in the search bar.
-This will use an MSIX package to install PowerShell 7.
+To install PowerShell 7 on your Windows 10 laptop, open the Microsoft Store and enter `PowerShell 7` in the search bar.
+The Store installs the MSIX package of PowerShell 7.

-If you already have experience installing PowerShell Core or one of the previews, or need to deploy PowerShell 7 to servers, get the binary (.zip, .msi, .deb, .rpm) for your operating system.
-You can download the binaries from the
+If you already have experience installing PowerShell Core or one of the previews, or need to deploy PowerShell 7 to servers, get the binary package (.zip, .msi, .deb, .rpm) for your operating system.
+You can download the packages from the
 [GitHub Release page](https://github.com/PowerShell/PowerShell/releases).

 If this is your first time installing PowerShell, check the installation instructions for your